arpitjain099/phoenix/CONTRIBUTING.md

 ## Welcome

-Thank you for considering contributing to the `phiphi` project!
+Thank you for considering contributing to the `phoenix` project!
 We welcome contributions from everyone, and are grateful for any help, big or small.
 This document is a guide to help you understand how you can contribute.

 ## How to Contribute

-Contributions to `phiphi` can come in various forms.
+Contributions to `phoenix` can come in various forms.
 Here are some ways you can help:

 * **Bug Reports**: If you find a bug, please open an issue in our GitLab repository.
 Include a detailed description of the bug, steps to reproduce it, and, if possible, a suggestion for how it